mohammadhashemii/BitTorrent-Python/README.md

 Excellent!
 Now the peers are running in the torrent.
 But there are a lot to do.
 As it stated in the course project description, each node can be in two modes.
 In other words, there are two functionalities for each node:
 - **send (upload):** At any given time, a node *i* may want to upload a file in torrent for a neighboring peer.
-  Firstly, the node *i* tells the tracker that it has this file on his system and want to be in a state of waiting other peers request for that specific file
+  Firstly, the node *i* tells the tracker that it has this file on his system and want to be in a state of waiting other peers request for that specific file.
-  (More details are explained in the project report which is in [`docs/`](https://github.com/mohammadhashemii/BitTorrent-Python/tree/main/docs)).
   A node can enter this mode by inputting like this:
   ```
   torrent -setMode send <filename>